-As a frequent visitor to Potterton, here are a number of reasons why I do not believe this development is in the best interests of the village of Potterton, and the wider community, which I will set out below.
+There are a number of reasons why I do not believe this development is in the best interests of the village of Potterton, and the wider community, which I will set out below.
 Please consider each paragraph below as an individual objection.